chrahul/The_Art_of_Solution_Designing/Database/Migration/00_Database Migration Deep Dive.md

 ---

 ## Database Migration Deep Dive – From Zero to Champion in Multi-Cloud**
-** Master database migration step by step—from fundamentals to real-world multi-cloud migrations.**
+**Master database migration step by step—from fundamentals to real-world multi-cloud migrations**

 ---